The-little-Milk-v-computer/Milk-V_Duo_Linux2SD/README.md

-Credit to the Orignal Milk-V Commity Member for the development of this OS builder https://github.com/logicethos/Milk-V_Duo_Linux2SD
+Credit goes to the Orignal Milk-V Community Member for the development of this OS builder (logicethos) https://github.com/logicethos/Milk-V_Duo_Linux2SD

-# Milk-V Duo Debian/Ubuntu Image builder
+# Milk-V Duo Debian/Ubuntu Image builder modified for use with Meshtastic

 - Menu driven selection
 - Writes to SD Card & expands partition